 In your data processing, how quickly can you detect problems, and how many undetected existing problems might there be when you do so?
 What has already been built on top of the data with the problem?
 When you detect that there’s a problem, how much information do you need to fix the problem, and how much information do you get from your current detector?

 Data processing is often thought of as a pipeline, and this is helpful because data and its processing has a lot in common with stuff that goes through pipes and is processed via pipes.
-However, it also has other things in common with other settings, and these settings can help you to see the problem in a different light.
+However, it also has other things in common with other settings – such as baggage handling in an airport and a production line in a factory, and these settings can help you to see the problem in a different light.
 Doing this can help you have a fuller picture of what’s important, and the best way of getting that.